Endowment House: Demolition

 The Endowment House became a casualty of the anti-polygamy campaign of the U.S. Federal Government, especially the Edmunds–Tucker Act of 1887, which disincorporated the LDS Church and allowed the federal government to seize all of its assets.
 In response, church leaders ceased performing new plural marriages.
 In October 1889, Wilford Woodruff, President of the Church, heard that an unauthorized sealing had occurred in the Endowment House.
 Woodruff ordered the building razed in October 1889.
 The Salt Lake Tribune, in its issue dated November 17, 1889, reported that the building was "being demolished".
 By the end of the month all trace of the Endowment House was gone.
-Some two years later, Woodruff issued the 1890 Manifesto, officially ending the Mormon practice of polygamy, which had been so firmly associated in the mind of the public with the Endowment House.
+Two years later, Woodruff issued the 1890 Manifesto, officially ending the Mormon practice of polygamy in the United States.

 Other Endowment Houses

 The Endowment House at Salt Lake City may not have been the only non-temple structure used for administering temple ordinances in Utah.
 One of these is a building known as the "Endowment House" in Spring City, Utah, built by Orson Hyde.
-The building is still standing at 85 West 300 South.
+The building is still standing at 63 West 300 South.
 Local records indicate that this building was a Relief Society hall.
 It is unclear whether it was ever used to administer temple ordinances.